The smart city is oriented to its citizens and businesses… and listens to their ideas.

 If you have a suggestion to help make the Brussels-Capital Region a smart city, let us know!Submit your project

-Learning and sharing knowledge in the digital age.
 Are you passionate about new forms of education and knowledge sharing?
 Brussels Smart City for Education offers you the opportunity to meet leading education experts of the digital age over the course of an afternoon.
 Inspiring talks, participatory workshops and an immersion in the most innovative solutions await you.
 Come and find out how digital technology can be used, interactively, in applications which will change the education and training of citizens of the smart city, at all ages.